Tapas, Taverns and History tour with Devour Madrid Food Tours

 Tinto de verano is a wine-based cold drink, similar to Sangria without being overly sweet, perfect to quench your thirst.

-With new energy in our bodies we head to Plaza Mayor, crossed over in to Plaza del Sol, were we find the famous badge Km0, the saying is that if you stand on it you will return to Madrid in the future.
-On Sol we also find the acclaimed bear of Madrid and a lighter Tio Pepe on a new location.
+With new energy in our bodies, we head to Plaza Mayor, crossed over into Plaza del Sol, where we find the famous badge Km0, the saying is that if you stand on it you will return to Madrid in the future.
+On Sol, we also find the acclaimed bear of Madrid and a lighter Tio Pepe on a new location.

-On the Devour Madrid Food Tour we only visited traditional taverns that have their own specialities that makes just that place unique, which cause the tour to be genuine and interesting.
+On the Devour Madrid Food Tour, we only visited traditional taverns that have their own specialities that make just that place unique, which cause the tour to be genuine and interesting.
 The portions were good sized to be on a food tour and the drinks good, worth the money!